Headspace Case Study

 What issues or pain points do people experience when using the Headspace app?

-To gather my data, I conducted user interviews and contextual inquiries with six participants.
 Users were first asked about their current/past experiences with mental health/meditation apps and desired features.

-Next, each participant was led through a contextual inquiry of the main headspace website and sign up page.
+Each participant was led through a contextual inquiry of the main headspace website and sign up page.
 After asking them a series of questions related to their experience, they were then led through another contextual inquiry of the Headspace app, specifically two Headspace activities of the user’s choosing.
 Participants were asked a series of questions related to their app experience.

 Participants have varied experiences with meditation apps like Calm and Headspace.